Preparations for a UK-NZ Free Trade Agreement

 - Prepare the ground as much as possible so that we can move quickly into FTA negotiations when the UK is able to start negotiating.

-Prime Minister Jacinda Ardern has referred to the UK as New Zealand’s oldest friend, and one of our closest partners on the world stage.
+Prime Minister Jacinda Ardern has referred to the UK as New Zealand’s oldest friend, and one of our closest partners on the world stage (external link).
 The UK is our fifth-largest trading partner, with two-way trade worth almost NZ$6 billion.

 An FTA is a chance to deepen our strong links with the UK, make it easier for goods and business to flow between the two countries, and ensure that our relationship continues to grow into the future.
 The UK shares our support for an open and rules-based international trading system.
 We have complementary legal systems and many shared perspectives on key trade issues, which should make it possible to negotiate an FTA quickly.
 The UK has undertaken a similar public consultation process for a future FTA with New Zealand.